Élizabeth Giguère

-Élizabeth Giguère (born May 8, 1997) is a Canadian ice hockey forward serving as a reserve for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
-She previously played for the Ottawa Charge and the New York Sirens of the PWHL and the Boston Pride of the Premier Hockey Federation (PHF).
+Élizabeth Giguère (born May 8, 1997) is a Canadian ice hockey player who is a forward for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+She previously played for the New York Sirens of the PWHL and the Boston Pride of the Premier Hockey Federation (PHF).
 She played college ice hockey with the Clarkson Golden Knights and the Minnesota Duluth Bulldogs, and won the Patty Kazmaier Award in 2020.

 Playing career

-Collegiate career
+College

 Giguère began her collegiate career for the Clarkson Golden Knights during the 2017–18 season.
 During her freshman season, Giguère recorded 27 goals and 44 assists, setting Clarkson's program record for freshman scoring with 71 points.
 She was named the HCA National Rookie of the Month in December and March.
 She was also named the ECAC Hockey Rookie of the Month in October, December, January, and March.
 During the 2018 NCAA National Collegiate Women's Ice Hockey Tournament, she recorded the game-winning goal in overtime to send Clarkson to the Frozen Four.
 During the National Championship game against Colgate, she again recorded the game-winning goal in overtime, helping lead Clarkson to their second consecutive NCAA Tournament championship.
 Following the tournament, she was named to the 2018 Frozen Four All-Tournament team.
 Following an outstanding freshman season, she was named to the ECAC Hockey All-Rookie Team, ECAC Hockey First Team All-League, ECAC Hockey Rookie of the Year, and a Second-Team All-American.

 During the 2018–19 season, Giguère led the NCAA in scoring, recording 26 goals and 47 assists in 40 games.
 She recorded a Clarkson program record five shorthanded goals during the season.
 She was named the ECAC Hockey Player of the Month in November, after she recorded 15 points in 10 games, including a nation-high 12 goals during the month.
 She recorded her first career hat-trick in 5–1 victory over Yale on January 18, 2019.
 During the 2019 NCAA National Collegiate Women's Ice Hockey Tournament, she recorded the game-winning goal in overtime against Boston College to send Clarkson to the Frozen Four for the fourth consecutive season.
 This was her third game-winning overtime goal in four NCAA Tournament games.
 Following an outstanding sophomore season, she was named to the ECAC Hockey Second Team All-League, a Top 10 Patty Kazmaier Award finalist, a First Team All-American, and USCHO.com Player of the Year.